Hey Guys and welcome to the Coursera Review.

 The Core Elements of Coursera

-With thousands of courses to choose from, taught by some of the very top instructors associated with the very best universities and colleges from all over the world, not to mention big corporations and government organisations.
+With thousands of courses to choose from, taught by some of the very top instructors associated with the very best universities and colleges from all over the world.

 The courses comprise of recorded, auto-graded, peer-reviewed real-world assignments, face to face interactive format with video lectures and community group discussion forums.